Man-on-thoughts/P2Group13/README.md

 * Familar with smart devices
 * task oriented
 - - - -
-### The Actions of the Smart mirror
+### The Actions of the Game
-* Watching youtube videos
-* Displays current location weather
-* Plays a streaming music platform
-* Tells the time and Date
-* Taking selfies
+* Move the basket with mouse to collect apples
+* Control the basket with movement of hand
+* Each apples has certain points associated with it.
+* The objective is to collect as many points as possible to proceed to next levels within stipulated time.
 - - - -